AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 State Farm’s rideshare coverage extends all of the coverages on your personal policy — including collision, comprehensive, rental reimbursement, and emergency roadside assistance — to the times when you’re driving for a rideshare company.
 If you have to file a claim, you will work with a State Farm representative, not a partner company.
 Rideshare coverage doesn’t raise your deductible, but your premium will go up by 15 to 20 percent.

-2. Best for Families With Young Drivers - Allstate
+2. Best Auto Insurance for Bundling - Allstate

 What We Like Most: